-Louisiana Supreme Court Rule XIX, \$10(C), states that when imposing a sanction after a finding of lawyer misconduct; a committee shall consider the following factors:
+Louisiana Supreme Court Rule XIX, §10(C), states that when imposing a sanction after a finding of lawyer misconduct, a committee shall consider the following factors:

-- (I) Whether the lawyer has violated a duty owed to a client, to the public, to the legal system, or to the profession; - (2) Whether the lawyer acted intentionally, knowingly, or hegligently; - (3) The amount of the actual or potential injury caused by the lawyer's misconduct; and - (4) The existence of any aggravating or mitigating factors.
+- (I) Whether the lawyer has yiolated a duty owed to a client; to the public, to the legal system, or to the profession; - (2) Whether the lawyer acted intentionally, knowingly, or hegligently; - (3) The amount of the actual or potential injury caused by the lawyer's misconduct; and

+(4) The existence of any aggravating or mitigating factors.

-Here, Respondent violated duries owed to his client(s); the legal system, (including the Federal and state of Louisiana courts); other counsel involved in the liftigation; and the legal profession.
+Here, Respondent violated duties owed to his client(s); the legal system, (including the profession.

+Federal and state of Louisiana courts); other counsel involved in the litigation; and the legal made aware of the conflict.

-Respondent acted with knowledge and intent in that he had been expressly, advised and made aware of the conflict.
+Respondent acted with knowledge and intent in that he had been expressly, advised and

-Respondent's misconduct caused actual, tangible harm, including:
+Respondent's misconduct caused actual, tanglble harm, including: